BonsaiDen/cobalt/README.md

 - Add support for kicking / banning players from the room
     - Add support for banning from rooms via IP

-- Add support for the owner to cancel the room countdown

 - Add support for players requesting a game pause (only X allowed, configured during room creation)

 - Add support for players needing to mark themselves as ready before countdown can be started